AllenInstitute/skeleton_keychain/README.md

 ## Entry Points
 After installation the `run_features`  console script will be available to run from the command line of your environment.
-This flexible script can be used to generate features, uprighted & layer-aligned swc files, histograms and soma depth csvs from a variety of input sources as detialed below.
+This flexible script can be used to generate features, uprighted & layer-aligned swc files, histograms and soma depth csvs from a variety of input sources as detailed below.

 A quick note on file nomenclature.
 It is expected that when passing in files from local sources (i.e. not getting swc/layers from lims) that they are named with the convention of specimenID.extension.
 So if you are